-Practitioner Spotlight 01 features Anish Hindocha from Jigsaw Change Consulting – a newly qualified Lumina Spark Practitioner who recently went independent as a consultant facilitator and coach after an extensive career in Change Management for major banking & financial service providers.
+Practitioner Spotlight 01 features Anish Hindocha from Jigsaw Change Consulting – A newly qualified Lumina Spark Practitioner who recently went independent as a consultant facilitator and coach after an extensive career in Change Management for major banking & financial service providers.
 Anish values people at the centre of change, before processes, creating impactful cultural transformation across interventions both short and long. #LuminaPractitionerSpotlight

 My thoughts today